advoid/advoid.net/faq.md

 <h2>Can I build advoid by myself?</h2>

 <p>Yes.
-Since advoid is based on the RaspberryPi device and the source code will be released unter the terms of the GPL license version 2, you will be able to build your own advoid device.</p>
+Since advoid is based on the Raspberry Pi device and our source code will be released unter the terms of the GPL license version 2, you will be able to build your own advoid device.</p>